PramodNegi/LargeFileOperatios/readMe.txt

    Search / Specify the Main Class com.csg.dts.processor.app.LargeFileProcessorApp Specify the File Path in Program Arguments under Arguments tab Hit Run button.

+Asuumption Made:
+JSON file will not have any Entry Twice with State "STARTED" with Same ID.